antiquedev/Widget-Store/README.md

-# WidgetStore
+# WidgetStore App

-Initially created and developed by myself (Antique)
+This is the app for the WidgetStore which provides all on device e.g the downloading and installation of widgets.
+It is Developed by Antique Dev for use with the Site created by Dylan Duff